13 Aug 2021, last revised 16 Jun 2024

 Newspaper ad - Dec 1907

-In 1917, the brewery had 19 employees (15), and then Prohibition hit Michigan in 1918 (7).
-It seems the brewery tried to stay open by manufacturing "soft drinks" (16), but then closed in 1918 (7).
+When Prohibition hit Michigan in 1918 (7), the brewery tried to stay open by manufacturing "soft drinks" (16), but then closed in 1918 (7).
 Upon the repeal of Prohibition in 1933, the company reorganized, and the building was sold, renovated, and reopened (7).
 Business prospered again, and then in 1941, the brewery was sold and the A. Haas Brewing Co. moved in (7).
 The building no longer exists today.

-Some of the bottles are embossed, THE PARK, while others have just PARK.
-Because both of these designs extent into the ABM period, the difference does not seem to reflect different time periods.
-It is likely that the aqua bottles contained a special brand of beer, like it did for other breweries, but we have yet to identify the brand for them.
-Despite having features of newer bottles, the Park Brewing Co. bottles represent a critical period of Copper Country history, marked by a rise in stock corporations, labor disputes, strikes, and a subsequent decline of copper production.
+Some of the bottles are embossed with THE PARK, while others have just PARK.
+It seems these two designs alternated several times and extended into the ABM period.
+The aqua bottles likely contained a special brand of beer, like it did for other breweries.
+This special brand was likely Elite since the Elite label was found on some unembossed aqua ABM bottles.
+The Park Brewing Co. bottles represent a critical period of Copper Country history, marked by a rise of stock corporations, labor disputes, strikes, and a subsequent decline of the local copper mining industry.

 Park Brew label